bioinfomaticsCSU/deepsignal/README.md

 ## Extract features
-After basecalling, the signal features can be extracted.
-Please refer to [Example](#Example) for specific pipelines.
+After basecalling, the signal features from fast5 files can be extracted.
+Please refer to [Example](#Example) for specific pipeline.

 ## Predict